 Older lenses have the f/stop numbers printed or engraved on the lens barrel, while modern digital lenses show the f/stop number on the camera’s screen or viewfinder.
 Typically, they might go 1.4, 2, 2.8, 4, 5.6, 8, 11, 16, and 22.

 Unfortunately, not all cameras have a physical aperture, such as smartphones and webcams.
 But if you are using a DSLR or Mirrorless camera as a webcam, you can adjust your aperture.

-Since our aim is to reduce grain we want to increase the overall brightness of the image.
+Since our aim is to reduce grain, we want to increase the overall brightness of the image.
 To do this we need to open up the aperture.
-From above you will known that we must reduce the f/stop number to the lowest number on the lens.
+From above you will know that we must reduce the f/stop number to the lowest number on the lens.
 That will give you the maximum amount of light through into the camera.

 Lower the Shutter Speed

 The shutter speed affects the amount of light that is picked up from the image sensor.
 However, the longer the shutter speed the more motion blur there will be in the image.

 With a still camera, a photographer would adjust the shutter speed as required.
 When taking shots of fast-moving objects, like backyard birds or NASCAR racing, photographers will drop the shutter speed to hundredths or even thousandths of a second.
 Although that is possible when shooting video, the results will look very unnatural.

 The normal advice for video is that you always shoot at the same shutter speed, and that’s twice your framerate.
 The TV system in North America is approximately 30fps and that’s the same for most webcams.
 So your shutter speed should be set to 1 over 2×30, or 1/60th of a sec.
 However, if you don’t care about a little motion blur increase the shutter speed from 1/60th to 1/30th of a second.
 This will allow in twice the amount of light and therefore make the image brighter without increasing the grain.